State will enforce its writ: Imran

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The prime minister said Pakistan will become a great nation by following the golden principles of the state of Madina.
-The prime minister said, “I believe a person cannot be a Muslim unless he has deep love for the personality of Prophet Muhammad (SAW)."
-He said that Pakistan is the only country in the Islamic world that vociferously raised the issue of blasphemous caricatures in the Netherlands.
-Pakistan talked to the Dutch government, raised the issue at the Organisation of Islamic Cooperation (OIC) forum and also spoke at the United Nations against blasphemy.
-“Owing to our successful diplomacy, the European Court of Human Rights also said that blasphemy is not freedom of expression,” he said.
+The prime minister said Pakistan will become a great nation by following the golden principles of state of Madina.
+The prime minister said, “I believe a person cannot be a Muslim unless he has deep love for the personality of prophet Muhammad (SAW).
+He said that Pakistan is the only country in Islamic world that vociferously raised the issue of blasphemous caricatures in Netherlands.
+Pakistan talked to the Dutch government, raised the issue at Organisation of Islamic Cooperation (OIC) forum and also spoke at the United Nations against the blasphemy.
+“Owing to our successful diplomacy, European Court of Human Rights also said that blasphemy is not freedom of expression,” he said.

 Meanwhile, Vice President of Pakistan People’s Party Parliamentarians Senator Sherry Rehman welcomed the Prime Minister Imran Khan’s commitment in his address to enforce the writ of state saying that this commitment will be consistent.